Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-alpha-2/contracts-api/base-proof.md

 ## verify

 A function to verify the proof with the supplied `Prover`.
-The `prover` property must be set either in the constructor, or manually otherwise this will throw.
+The `prover` property must be set either in the constructor or manually, otherwise this will throw.

 ```ts
 proof.verify(): Promise<boolean>